 You can also email firstname.lastname@example.org

 Since the launch of the online service in October 2019, 1000+ firms (solicitors and chartered accountants) have registered to use the service.

 HMCTS admit that they have not seen a great shift in applications coming through digitally.

 They're looking at ways to help users manage their expectations of the service.

 A new feature has been recently added for professional users where professional executors appointed in the will can now use the online system to apply for a grant of probate.
 Previously, only named persons could apply.

 You can register and read more about the online probate service here.

-With the probate service becoming a digitally enabled national service, probate sub registries and associated public counters located in Stoke on Trent, Nottingham, Lincoln, York, Chester, Lancaster, Carlisle, Middlesbrough, Peterborough, Exeter, Gloucester, Leicester, Caernarvon, Carmarthen, Sheffield, Maidstone, Norwich and Bodmin have now been closed.
+With the probate service becoming a digitally enabled national service, several probate sub-registries and associated public counters have been closed.

 HMCTS has stated that these closures will not impact the time it takes to obtain grants of probate.
 Probate requests will now be handled by the Courts and Tribunals Service Centres.

-On Settling Service, these go to Newcastle District Probate Registry now that many sub registries are closed.
-The probate service will only check validity of will, correct title and clearing, not standard clauses, nor proof read statement of truth.
+The probate service will only check validity of will, correct title and clearing.
+It will not check standard clauses nor proof read statements of truth.